manansrivastava/llmproject/README.md

 The system is designed with an LLM-first architecture while prioritizing operational reliability.

-A deterministic fallback planner ensures that the assistant produces valid plans and completes execution even when AI services are unavailable — a common requirement in production AI operations systems.
+A deterministic fallback planner ensures that the assistant produces valid plans and completes execution even when AI services are unavailable, a common requirement in production AI operations systems.